-Sandy Bridgeman is in her first season as head women’s lacrosse coach at PSU in 2016-17.
-She came to PSU in August of 2016 after making a name for herself in the Granite State as head coach at the University of New Hampshire for 13 years.
-She also gained valuable coaching experience the past several years as girls lacrosse coach at Brewster Academy and Kingswood Regional High School, as well as serving as Women’s Dutch National Team head coach.
+Sandy Bridgeman is in her third season as the head women’s lacrosse coach in 2018-19.
+She came to Plymouth State in August of 2016 after making a name for herself in the Granite State as head coach at the University of New Hampshire for 13 years.
+She also gained valuable coaching experience the past several years as girls lacrosse coach at Kingswood Regional High School, as well as serving as Women’s Dutch National Team head coach.
 Bridgeman also has experience coaching field hockey at Brewster Academy.

 Bridgeman also served as head women’s lacrosse coach at Longwood College in Farmville, Va., from 1990-94, leading the squad to its only undefeated season; and Babson College in Wellesley, Mass., from 1994-96, guiding the team to its first ECAC Tournament berth.

 "I am truly grateful and excited to be the next women's lacrosse coach at Plymouth State University,” said Bridgeman.
 “I want to thank Athletic Director Kim Bownes and the selection committee for giving me this chance and I look forward to being a part of the PSU family.
 The women’s lacrosse program at Plymouth State has a history of being incredibly competitive and I look forward to continuing and building upon that tradition of success."